cowlicks/hyper-rss/README.md

 # Tasks

+* Running http server and making requests to it in the same process hangs.
+I need to run the server in a suprocess.
+See "forkedFeed"
+* For creating local RSS feeds I need a way to write out the rss-parser json output back to rss feeds.
+This can be a hack bc it is just for testing. for actual output in hrss it will be JSON like

 * I want to be able to mirror an existing RSS feed locally for testing.
 The mirroring stuff can go into src/tools/.